-In October 2012, the Partnership entered into a Second Amended and Restated Credit Agreement that amended and replaced the Partnership's existing variable rate Senior Secured Credit Facility due July 2015 (the "Previous Revolver") to provide for the TRP Revolver due October 3, 2017.
+In October 2012, the Partnership entered into a Second Amended and Restated Credit Agreement that amended and replaced its variable rate Senior Secured Revolving Credit Facility due July 2015 with the variable rate TRP Revolver.
 The TRP Revolver increased available commitments to \$1.2 billion from \$1.1 billion and allows the Partnership to request up to an additional \$300.0 million in commitment increases.